Nathancrz/MTB-telemetry/README.md

 ## Noticeable work and future features :

 - Made an algorithm to automatically detect and cut pauses in the run (crashes basically)
+- planning to add a geometry tool into the gui
 - Working on an interesting hardtail version
 - significantly improved the variable mean function
 - developping a system of metrics to train an AI